kornilova203/FlameViewer/visualization/README.md

 # wait for few seconds and ctrl + c
 npm run watch-call-tree
 # wait for few seconds and ctrl + c
+npm run watch-trees-preview
+# wait for few seconds and ctrl + c

 # DONE